Cold granular targets slow the bulk freezing of an impacting droplet: Results

 A retraction degree, $\Delta\beta=(D_m-D_f)/(D_m-D_0)$, is introduced to characterize the overall spreading-retraction dynamics, where $D_f$ is the diameter of the residual at $t=50\si{ms}$ (Fig.~\ref{f.pheno}c)~\footnote{The shape of residual is not necessarily symmetric in azimuth.
 The transversal dimension through the impact center is always used here.}.
 In Fig.~\ref{f.pheno}d we plot $\Delta\beta$ with $\Delta T$ for various $U$.
-Data collapse for the range of $U$ explored.
-There are three regimes of $\Delta\beta$: two plateaus at the low and high undercooling degrees and a basin of $\Delta\beta\approx 0$ at intermediate $\Delta T$, corresponding to the three typical impact processes shown in Fig.~\ref{f.pheno}a-c.
-The non-monotonic evolution of $\Delta\beta$ confirms that the retraction of the droplet is suppressed first by increasing $\Delta T$ and then returns at higher undercooling degrees.
+The variation trend in $\Delta \beta$ remains consistent across the range of $U$ explored.
+There are three regimes of $\Delta\beta$: two plateaus at the low and high undercooling degrees and a basin of $\Delta\beta\approx 0$ in-between, corresponding to the three typical impact processes shown in Fig.~\ref{f.pheno}a-c.
+The non-monotonic evolution of $\Delta\beta$ confirms that the retraction of the droplet is suppressed first by increasing $\Delta T$ and then returns at higher undercooling degrees for the range of $U$ explored.
 Henceforth, we refer to the three regimes as the \textit{isothermal}, \textit{freezing}, and \textit{rapid-freezing} regimes.

-While many aspects of the dynamics differ between the three undercooling regimes, they all share a unique underlying mechanism.
-As pointed out in previous research on drop impact on granular targets~\cite{Zhao2015,Zhao2017,Zhao2019a}, the amount of liquid-grain mixing is crucial for dynamics, including droplet spreading, retraction, splashing and the final morphology of the mixture.
-Along with this line of reasoning, we propose that at the higher undercooling degrees, the solidification of the liquid penetrating the pores of the granular substrate hinders further droplet-grain mixing, which in turn significantly alters the droplet dynamics and the final morphology of the solidified droplet.
-Indeed, as the undercooling degree is enhanced, the dramatically varied impact behavior is accompanied by an increasing amount of pure liquid remaining after impact, thus less mixing (see Fig.~\ref{f.pheno}a-c and Movies).
+Despite the distinct dynamics observed across the three undercooling regimes, a common underlying mechanism is shared among them.
+Prior research on drop impact on granular targets~\cite{Zhao2015,Zhao2017,Zhao2019} has highlighted the critical role of liquid-grain mixing in shaping dynamics, such as droplet spreading, retraction, splashing and the final morphology of the mixture.
+Building on this understanding, we suggest that at higher undercooling degrees, the solidification of the liquid penetrating the pores of the granular substrate hinders further droplet-grain mixing, which in turn substantially alters the dynamics and the final morphology of the solidified droplet.
+Indeed, as the undercooling degree is enhanced, the dramatically varied impact behavior is accompanied by an increasing amount of pure liquid remaining after impact, thus less mixing (see Fig.~\ref{f.pheno}a-c and Movie S1-S3).
+The suppression of mixing is also consistent with the observation of freezing delay.
+Since mixing creates contact areas between the droplet and the heat sinks, cold grains, a sufficient reduction of mixing could offset the increase of the undercooling degree of the substrate.
+Therefore, the freezing of the entire droplet is instead postponed.